 This is one of many prophecies in the Old Testament about "the seed".
 In Genesis 3 we are told that the seed of the woman would be the Redeemer.
 He would come through humanity.
 In Genesis 12 we are told that the seed would come through Abraham.
 He would be one of the descendants of Abraham.
 In Genesis 22 we are told that the seed would come through Jacob, or Israel.
 He would be a Jew.
 Then in Genesis 49 we are told that the seed would come through the tribe of Judah.
 "The scepter shall not depart from Judah...until Shiloh [the man of peace] comes."
-Then in 2 Samuel 7 we are told that the seed would come through the house of David.
-And Isaiah says that the seed would come through a virgin.
+Then in 2 Samuel 7 we are told that the seed would come through a virgin.
 So when Jesus was born in Bethlehem, born of a virgin, of the house of David, of the tribe of Judah, of a young woman who was Jewish, of the seed of Abraham, it fulfilled to the letter this promise that "the seed" would come who would rule over the house of Israel forever.